robrem/whoserep/README.md

 ### Run it
 Before running the bot, you first need to generate the data/cids.txt file.
 This file contains all of the CIDs (Candidate IDs) used by OpenSecrets.org to uniquely identify legislators.

+**Note:** This will make 51 calls to the getLegislators method API endpoint.
+Your daily call limit for this endpoint is 200.

 Generate the file by running:
 ```python
 python build_cids.py